 ‘But Raymond, you don’t seriously see yourself becoming an architect, do you?…Do you?’

 Except it’s not the answer for Raymond, because the point of returning to study is to study architecture, whatever the outcome of that might be.
-As he listens to her expound on the joys of the Fine Arts degree, he realises what his mistake had been: to imagine returning to the institution.
-Because there is no romance there, no possibility of experiencing awe like there is in Venice, no moment of euphoria in discovering the Renaissance as a set of architect’s drawings.
-And then he remembers Robertson, and the romantic idea of the architecture student takes hold once again.
+As he listens to her expound on the joys of the Fine Arts degree, he realises the mistake he is making: to imagine returning to the institution.
+The books are great, but the university doesn’t work.
+Sitting up the back in the lecture theatre, listening to a different language, trying to understand a sensibility that is barely recognisable, and feeling all the time alienated, like he doesn’t belong.
+And it doesn’t work because there is no romance there, no possibility of experiencing awe like there is in Venice, no moment of euphoria in discovering the Renaissance as a set of architect’s drawings.
+And then he remembers Robinson, and another idea of the architecture student takes hold.

-‘We had this lecturer back then, Robertson.
+‘We had this lecturer back then, Robinson was his name.
 We all thought he was the best design teacher in the school.
 He had this way of explaining the process of design; he made the act of creation totally compelling.
 We were in awe of him.
 Some of the staff were too, I think.
-Then one day, we found out something really shocking: Robertson had never built anything.
-Whatever buildings he’d designed, whatever brilliant schemes he had fashioned on his drafting table, none of them had ever been built.
-He was an architect without architecture.
-It was devastating at the time, I didn’t get it at all.
-But I do now.
-Architecture for him was a way of understanding the world.’
+Then one day, we found out something really shocking: Robinson had never built anything!
+Nothing.
+Whatever buildings he’d designed, whatever brilliant schemes he’d fashioned on his drafting table, none of them had ever been built.
+He was an architect without any architecture.
+It was devastating at the time, and just like that, we all gave up on him.
+How can you be an architect without architecture? we asked.
+We didn’t get it then.
+But I do now: architecture was his way of understanding the world.’

 ✽ ✽ ✽